Police and Disability Rights

 What types of reasonable accommodations do police have to make?

-Reasonable accommodations are specific to the person with the disability.
+Reasonable accommodations are specific to the person with the disability and their needs during the police interaction.
 People with physical, cognitive, developmental, and mental health disabilities are all protected by the ADA.
 They all have the right to reasonable accommodations if needed, no matter what type of disability.

 Some examples of accommodations are: